 - Reacting electrodes

 These electrodes do not participate in the electrolysis reaction but help to transfer electrons from cathode to anode.
 Platinum (Pt) and gold are examples of such types of electrodes.
-When copper sulfate (CuSO4) electrolyzed between the platinum electrode, metallic copper is deposited at the cathode by receiving two electrons and hydroxyl ion (OH–) deposited at the anode.
-Due to high deposition potential, sulfate ions (SO4-2) will not be discharged at the anode.
+When copper sulfate (CuSO4) is electrolyzed between the platinum electrode, metallic copper is deposited at the cathode by receiving two electrons and hydroxyl ion (OH−) is deposited at the anode.
+Due to high deposition potential, sulfate ions (SO4−2) will not be discharged at the anode.

-They are participate in the electrolysis reactions either by contributing ions to the solution or accepting the discharged ions from the solution.
+They participate in the electrolysis reactions either by contributing ions to the solution or accepting the discharged ions from the solution.
 When copper sulfate solution is electrolyzed between two copper electrodes, copper is deposited at the cathode as usual but equivalent copper is dissolved.
 The anode and the process are used for the purification of pure copper from its impure form.